focustense/easymod/NPC Bundler/Backlog.md

 - Deal with ModPluginMap startup dependency when selecting defaults
   - Users won't have a mod directory defined on first run
   - Either need to have "initial setup" or rescan defaults after changing settings
+- Make de-wiggification optional on build and/or settings screen
+  - Try to give coherent explanation of pros and cons